Save time and download my free 4K Export Preset for Premiere Pro!

 Way back in 2012 I wrote a blog post about my export settings for high definition videos in Premiere Pro.
 That post went on to become one of the most popular posts on my site.
 Wanna know what the second most popular post was?
 My video export settings for Instagram videos in Premiere Pro.

-My text guide is how to export 4K video in Premiere Pro CC for YouTube and Video
+My text guide for how to export 4K video in Premiere Pro CC for YouTube and Video

 First, make sure you have Adobe Premiere Pro.
 Don’t have Premiere Pro?!
 You can download a 7-day free trial here.